-Dr Walden, a board-certified family physician, co-founded PPGV in 2011.
+Dr Walden is a family physician and Fellow of the American College of Family Physicians.
+He co-founded PPGV in 2011.
 A graduate of the University of Michigan Medical School, he founded and was the medical director of Packard Community Clinic (now Packard Health) a 501c3 nonprofit agency with a mission to provide high quality health care regardless of financial circumstance.
 He also served as a volunteer doctor in Chiapas, Mexico, in New Orleans post-Katrina, and at the Hope Clinic in Ypsilanti.
 He was the chief medical officer at the US penitentiary Terre Haute, Indiana in the late 1960s and has served as a medical expert in prison related health cases.

 Andrew J. Zweifler M.D.

 Dr. Zweifler is an internist and Fellow of the American College of Physicians.
 He was Director of the Hypertension Clinic at the University Hospital in Ann Arbor, Michigan from 1974 to 1997.
 He is Emeritus Professor of Internal Medicine and recipient of a number of teaching awards from the Medical School including the Senior Medical Student Award for Excellence in Clinical Skills which was established in his name.
 He has been active in promoting social justice issues in the community as well, and received the University of Michigan Medical School Community Service Award in 2002.

 A. C. Elkins, MD

 Cheryl Farmer, MD